jonathanwvos/WG_code_challenge/README.md

 samtools depth -a sorted_modified_alignment.bam.gz > modified_coverage.txt
 ```

-Steps 3-7 of the solution continue in the `Question 2 - Strategy 1` jupyter notebook.
+Steps 3-5 of the solution continue in the `Question 2 - Strategy 1` jupyter notebook.

 **NOTE:** All files generated in the solution pipeline are included in the `data` directory as proof that the solution was executed as documented.

-### Strategy 2
+### Comments and Areas of Improvement
-Create custom tools to align reads and compare maps to determine where 2x copy gain is located.
+TODO: Mention how some of the analyses are not generalizable.